kenthumphries/kenthumphries.github.io/_posts/2016-08-15-Protocol-Extensions.md

 This is the power of protocol extensions.
 As we have provided default implementations for all the functionality of UICollectionViewDelegateFlowLayoutFocusing, any UICollectionViewDelegate can add this functionality by implementing the protocol - simply definining a single focusedIndexPath variable.

+You can download The Good project (Swift 2.2) by checking out [this commit](https://github.com/kenthumphries/KHCollectionViewTest/commit/de5dcc1534a655e425f1f91185bbe56b18392117).

 ## The Ugly

+Now although The Good looks great and super Swifty, it doesn't work.

+The wrinkle is that we're implementing optional methods on UICollectionViewDelegate.
+And in order for Swift to work with Objective-C, [all optional methods are declared with the @objc keyword](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Protocols.html#//apple_ref/doc/uid/TP40014097-CH25-ID284).
+This enforced compatibility with objective-C also [causes our extension to be ignored in Swift](http://stackoverflow.com/a/32611453).

+#### The Ugly Solution

+Fewer Protocol Extensions!
+Inheritance!

+We can still take advantage of the default implementations for UICollectionViewDelegateFlowLayoutFocusing - these are non-optional methods.

+We need to delete the UICollectionViewDelegate extension 😢 and instead add this code directly to a delegate. **At least we made it as concise as possible!**

+    class FocusingDelegate: NSObject, UICollectionViewDelegateFlowLayoutFocusing // Ensure that the CollectionView is Focusing
+    {
+        var focusedIndexPath = NSIndexPath(forItem: 0, inSection: 0)
+    }

+    // MARK: Call UICollectionViewDelegateFlowLayoutFocusing methods on scrolling or external contentOffset change extension FocusingDelegate {

+        func scrollViewDidEndDragging(scrollView: UIScrollView, willDecelerate decelerate: Bool) {
+            if !decelerate {
+                self.collectionViewDidEndScrolling(scrollView)
+            }
+        }

+        func scrollViewDidEndDecelerating(scrollView: UIScrollView) {
+            self.collectionViewDidEndScrolling(scrollView)
+        }

+        func collectionView(collectionView: UICollectionView, targetContentOffsetForProposedContentOffset proposedContentOffset: CGPoint) ->     CGPoint {
+            return self.focussedContentOffset(collectionView, proposedContentOffset: proposedContentOffset)
+        }
+    }

+This solution is not *that Ugly*.

+And we have two options going forward:
+1. Subclass FocusingDelegate
+-- This is a neat solution, but could cause issues if a delegate needs to inherit from another class
+2. Copy the code of FocusingDelegate into any focusing delegate

+You can download The Ugly project (Swift 2.2) by checking out [this commit](https://github.com/kenthumphries/KHCollectionViewTest/commit/5a6a501d1898c8e5f7930fcc25945b4da61b2a6d).

 -----